 How will GDPR affect schools and colleges?

-On 25th May 2018 GDPR will begin to take effect across the country for every establishment, business or organisation that collects data.
-GDPR stands for General Data Protection Regulation and it will affect schools, colleges and universities in the UK.
-So how can Shredded Neat help you enforce the new GDPR rules at your school?
+On 25th May 2018, GDPR (The General Data Protection Regulation) will begin to take effect across the country for every establishment, business or organisation that collects data.
+GDPR will affect schools, colleges and universities in the UK.

 Keep your school or college GDPR compliant with Shredded Neat